Laurence Waddell: Reception

 To support his revised chronology, Waddell acquired and translated several artefacts including the Scheil dynastic tablet and the Bowl of Utu.
 Waddell was praised for his acquisition of the latter.
-However Waddell's translations were always highly unorthodox and not taken serious.
+However Waddell's translations were always highly unorthodox and not taken seriously.
 The Makers of Civilization was panned in a review by Harry L. Shapiro:

 Waddell during his own life, was deemed to be anachronistic by most scholars because of his supremacist views regarding the Aryan race:

 Pan-Sumerism

 Waddell from 1917 (having first published the article "Aryan Origin of the World's Civilization") until his death was a proponent of hyperdiffusionism ("Pan-Sumerism") arguing that many cultures and ancient civilizations, such as the Indus Valley civilization, Minoan Crete, Phoenicia, and Dynastic Egypt, were the product of Aryan Sumerian colonists.

 Grafton Elliot Smith who pioneered hyperdiffusionism (but of the Egyptians) was an influential correspondent to Waddell.

 Reception

 R. Sawyer (1985) points out that Waddell "was of the eccentric opinion that Western, Indian and ancient Egyptian culture derived from a common Sumerian ancestry" and that his ideas were far-fetched to untenable.
 Gabriel Moshenska of the UCL Institute of Archaeology has noted: